 My Cat Ate A Cooked Chicken Bone

 If a feline eats these, owners need to act quickly.
 First, inspect your pet’s mouth for broken bits, shards, or full limbs stuck in their mouth.
 Do not try to dislodge anything lodged in their throats or jaw.
 Removal can seem simple but may cause even more damage.
 Contact your veterinarian to get immediate advice and decide if they need to go to the emergency vet.
-Your vet will likely want to see your sweet kitty as soon as possible to monitor them for any signs of internal injury or blockage.

 It is always best to contact your veterinarian for advice if you believe your cat has ingested a poultry bone and may be in trouble.

 - Observe your kitty closely for signs of distress, pain, or a possible blockage.

 - Bloating and a sensitive, enlarged stomach or abdomen can be a sign of an internal blockage or tear.

 - Keep a close eye on one whether or not your kitty is able to have a bowel movement.
 Watch your kitty’s stools to see if they pass the bones.